jrnold/cv/Arnold_Jeffrey_CV.md

 - *University of Rochester*

-	- Ph.D. in Political Science, *expected in 2015*
+	- Ph.D. in Political Science, Mar 2016
-	- M.A. in Political Science, March 2012
+	- M.A. in Political Science, Mar 2012

 - *Dartmouth College*